RocketSurgeonsGuild/AzureDevOpsTasks/rsg-variables-overview.md

 ## Show Variables
 Lists all the variables present at the current state of your pipeline.

+## Export Service Connection
+Exports the given service connection as

 ## Unique String
 Resolves a unique string similar to how Azure ARM templates do, however it is not identical.
 Outputs a hash with a size of 7 characters.
 * Inputs